zeerakmo/Level4IndividualProject/timelog.md

 ## 28 Oct 2020

 * *0.5 hour*
-  *  Had a meeting with advisor and went over the RetinaFace paper to better understand the pyramid faeture concept
+  *  Had a meeting with advisor and went over the RetinaFace paper to better understand the pyramid feature concept
 * *7.5 hour*
   *  Collated a dataset called the 5025 dataset, its made up of creative common photos of represented and under represented people.
   *  Manually annoted the dataset to act as ground truth for my experiments